Showpad, a sales enablement platform for presentations and other collateral, raises $70M – TechCrunch

 The funding, which brings the total raised by Showpad to $160 million, is coming in the form of debt and equity.
 The equity part is co-led by Dawn Capital and Insight Partners, with existing investors Hummingbird Ventures, and Korelya Capital also participating.
 Silicon Valley Bank is providing debt financing.
 This is one of the first big investments out of Dawn’s Opportunities Fund that we wrote about last week.

-The company is not disclosing its valuation but Pieterjan Bouten, the CEO who co-founded the company with Louis Jonckheere (currently CPO), confirmed that it has doubled since the $50 million Series C that it raised in 2016, with the company growing 90% year-on-year at the moment in terms of revenues.
+The company is not disclosing its valuation but Pieterjan Bouten, the CEO who co-founded the company with Louis Jonckheere (currently CPO) and Peter Minne (CTO), confirmed that it has doubled since last year, and is seven times the valuation it had when it raised a $50 million Series C in 2016.
+The company is growing 90% year-on-year at the moment in terms of revenues.

 And as a point of reference, another sales enablement player, Seismic, last December raised a Series E of $100 million at a $1 billion valuation.

 Founded in Ghent, Belgium, Showpad today operates across two main headquarters, its original European base and Chicago.
-The latter was the homebase of LearnCore, a company that Showpad acquired last year that focuses on sales coaching and training, which has been used as a strategic acquisition to expand Showpad’s primary product, a platform that acts as a kind of content management system for sales collateral.
+The latter was the homebase of LearnCore, a company that Showpad acquired last year that focuses on sales coaching and training.
+This became a strategic acquisition to expand Showpad’s primary product, a platform that acts as a kind of content management system for sales collateral.
 (Today, while Chicago is where Showpad builds its go-to market efforts and professional services, Ghent focuses on engineering and product, he said.)
 As it happens, Chicago is also the headquarters of Seismic.

-As Bouten sees it, Showpad is part of what he considers to be the fourth pillar of the technology marketing stack: storage (the cloud services where you keep all your data), CRM, marketing automation and sales enablement, where Showpad sits.
+As Bouten described in an interview, Showpad is part of what he considers to be the fourth pillar of the technology marketing stack: storage (the cloud services where you keep all your data), CRM, marketing automation and sales enablement, where Showpad sits.

 While the first three are key to helping to manage a salesperson’s activities and work, the fourth is a crucial one for helping to make sure a salesperson can do his or her job more effectively.

 Traditionally a lot of the content that salespeople used — presentations, white papers, other materials — to help make their cases and close their deals would be managed offline and directly by individual salespeople.
 Showpad has taken some of that process and made it digital, which means that now teams of salespeople can more effectively share materials amongst each other; and interestingly the material and its link to successful sales becomes part of how Showpad “learns” what works and what doesn’t.

-That, in turn, helps build its own artificial intelligence algorithms, to help suggest the best materials for a particular sales effort either to someone else in that team, or to other salespeople using the platform.
+That, in turn, helps build Showpad’s own artificial intelligence algorithms, to help suggest the best materials for a particular sales effort either to someone else in that team, or to other salespeople using the platform.

 “To date there has been enormous innovation in automating the marketing and sales workflow.
 However, in the end, sales comes down to one person selling to another,” said Norman Fiore, General Partner at Dawn Capital and member of the Showpad Board, in a statement.
 “Historically, this has been an offline process that has been wildly inconsistent and opaque.
 Showpad’s suite of products succeeds in bringing this process online for the first time with data-rich feedback loops on the effectiveness of teams, managers, salespeople and even individual pieces of sales content.”

 This is a crowded area of the market with a number of standalone companies building sales enablement solutions, but also other companies within the sales stack also adding on enablement as a value-added service.

 For now, though, Bouten notes that these are more strategic partners than competitors.
-Salesforce is a partner, he says, and “We integrate with Salesloft to make sure sure emails that are sent out are using the right content.
+For example, Salesforce and Microsoft are partners, and, he adds, “We integrate with Salesloft to make sure sure emails that are sent out are using the right content.
 We become the single source of truth but also are being used for outreach.”

-Today, the company has around 1,200 enterprise customers, including Johnson & Johnson, GE Healthcare, Bridgestone, Honeywell, and Merck, and the plan going forward will be to continue building out the services that it offers around its sales enablement software.
+Today, the company has around 1,200 enterprise customers, including Johnson & Johnson, GE Healthcare, Bridgestone, Honeywell, and Merck.
+The plan going forward will be to continue building out the services that it offers around its sales enablement software, alongside the core product itself.

-“You can equip sales people with the best content, but if they are not trained and coached in the right way, it goes nowhere,” he said.
+“You can equip sales people with the best content, but if they are not trained and coached in the right way, it goes nowhere,” Bouten said.